Yusufii9/Pediatric-Laparoscopic-Surgery-Simulator/README.md

 2. Esraa Alaa Aldeen
 3. Huda Sheikh
 4. Youssef Megahed
-- **Date Created:** Septmber 14, 2023
+- **Date Created:** September 14, 2023
-- **Last Edited:**
+- **Last Edited:** February 14, 2024

 ## Description

 This project is a simulation software designed for pediatric laparoscopic surgery training.
-The code simulates various surgical tasks such as ring and suturing tasks.
+The code simulates various surgical tasks, such as ring and suturing tasks.
 It captures video input, processes the data, and provides real-time feedback based on sensor data.

 ## How to Use